ichdamola/What-To-Know/Docker/README.md

   - ##### Docker client (CLI)
     - This is the Docker commands run by clients to talk to the Docker server, pull down images, build images, and instantiate container.

+#### What is Docker namespace?
+Namespaces are used by Docker Engine to isolate what is happening in the running conatainers from those containers the operationg system (hostOS) is running on.
+With namespaces, the kernel resources such as:
+  - Process ID
+  - User IDs
+  - Network storage
+  - Inner process communication
+all these can be virtualised and shared between the host OS and the running containers.

+    - Types of namespace in use by Docker.
+      - Process
+      - Mount
+      - IPC
+      - Network
+      - User
+namespaces are similar to hypervisor in term of merit.

+#### Docker control groups
+Used for controlling container resouces, primarily around CPU and memory.
+  - ##### Used in Docker to control
+    - CPU limits
+    - CPU reservations
+    - Memory limits
+    - Memory reservations
+> ***Note:*** Using cgroup in linux requires strict kernel requirements.